(See also the Centers for Disease Control and Prevention’s Emergency Preparedness regarding anthrax.)

 Ampicillin 3 g IV every 4 hours (for penicillin-susceptible stains)

-Antibiotics that inhibit protein synthesis include
+Appropriate antibiotics that inhibit protein synthesis include

 Linezolid should be used with caution in patients with myelosuppression; it cannot be used for long periods because of its neurologic side effects.